nicfel/Substitution-model-averaging/README.md

 <br>

 In the lower drop-down box we will keep **transitionTransversionSplit** selected.
-This tells bModelTest to only consider substitution models that differentiate between transitions (A {% eqinline \rightarrow %} G and C {% eqinline \rightarrow %} T) and transversions (all other substitutions).
-Considering all the different ways we can group the rates in the substitution matrix, there are a total of 203 reversible models with symmetric matrices {% cite Bouckaert2017 --file Substitution-model-averaging/refs %}.
-However, if we only consider models that do not group transitions together with transversions, there are only 31 models.
+This tells bModelTest to only consider substitution models that differentiate between transitions (A {% eqinline \leftrightarrow %} G and C {% eqinline \leftrightarrow %} T) and transversions (all other substitutions).
+If all possibilities to group the rates in the substitution rate matrix, independent of whether substitutions are transitions or transersions, there are a total of 203 reversible models with symmetric rate matrices {% cite Bouckaert2017 --file Substitution-model-averaging/refs %}.
+However, if we only consider models that group transitions together with transitions but not with transversions, there are only 31 models.
 Selecting **transitionTransversionSplit** therefore dramatically reduces the number of models that we need to explore.

 In the **Clock Model** and **Prior** tabs, we do not need to change any of the default settings for this tutorial.

 > Click the **MCMC** tab in BEAUti.
-Change the chain length to 5,000,000 and the sampling frequency to every 5,000 by changing **Log Every** under **tracelog** and **treelog**.
+Change the chain length to 5 000 000 and the sampling frequency to every 5 000 by changing **Log Every** under **tracelog** and **treelog**.
 This will help us to avoid autocorrelation by ensuring that we are not sampling too frequently.
 (You can also increase **Log Every** under **screenlog** to keep BEAST2 from producing too much screen output).
-Change the **tracelog** and **treelog** file names to `primate-mtDNA-bMT` and click **File > Save As** and save as `primate-mtDNA-bMT.xml`.
+Change the **tracelog** file name to `primate-mtDNA-bMT.log` and the **treelog** file name to `primate-mtDNA-bMT.trees`.
+Click **File > Save As** and save as `primate-mtDNA-bMT.xml`.
+You can now close BEAUTi.
 >